Tag Archives: Michael Wincott

 The problem with Ghost In A Shell goes beyond whitewashing and the issue with the main character not being completely true to the original story.

-Directed by Rupert Sanders and starring Scarlett Johansson and Juliette Binoche, the movie which is based on the popular Japanese manga story has some moving moments and a handful of satisfying action sequences.
+Directed by Rupert Sanders and starring Scarlett Johansson and Juliette Binoche, the movie, which is based on the popular Japanese manga story has some moving moments and a handful of satisfying action sequences.
 Nevertheless, the execution of the story just wasn’t great.
-I didn’t consistently feel present and invested in the protagonist’s struggle because of the way the story was told / edited.
+I didn’t consistently feel present and invested in the protagonist’s struggle because of how the story is told/edited.

-Major’s (Johansson) response to the words ‘You’re what everyone will become one day’ along with her physical sacrifice towards the end were the most moving moments , for me.
-I will remember this movie probably mostly as a missed opportunity but also as a film where I enjoyed Juliette Binoche’s performance and loved the way Michael Pitt’s character / face was introduced.
-Last but not least it was certainly empowering to witness Major’s ‘get it done’ attitude in action.
+I will remember this movie, probably mostly as a missed opportunity, but also as a film where I enjoyed Juliette Binoche’s performance and loved the way Michael Pitt’s character/face was introduced.
+Last but not least, it was certainly empowering to witness Major’s ‘get it done’ attitude in action.

 G